modmuss50/fabric-world/README.md

-# fabric-mod-template
+# fabric-world
-A template for simple Fabric mods.
+A simple hook to allow world generation.

 ## Setup
 In the `gradle.properties` file, change the `group` and `archivesBaseName` to their appropriate values.
 Generally, the group is a reverse domain name (e.g. `com.example`), if you don't own a domain name it is acceptable to use your own name for the group.
 The `archivesBaseName` is the name of your mod.